 Health and Social Work – Claiming Employer Negligence

-The health and social work/care sector employ a massive 13% of the working population of the whole UK, yet it is responsible for some of the highest rates of occupational ill-health for workers in comparison to all sectors across the country.
-Health and social care employment is as common in urban areas like Greater London, in cities with a large medical research presence, like Edinburgh in Scotland, as it is in rural populations, like the South West and Yorkshire and the Humber.
+The health and social work/care sector employ a massive 13% of the working population of the whole UK.
+Yet it is responsible for some of the highest rates of industrial disease for workers in comparison to all sectors across the country.
+Health and social care employment is as common in urban areas like Greater London, in cities with a large medical research presence, like Edinburgh, as it is in rural populations, like the South West and Yorkshire and the Humber.
 The sector is absolutely, unequivocally essential in maintaining the lives of the injured and vulnerable.
-It is one of crowning jewels for citizens of the UK and is a precious commodity that not even all first-world countries have access to.
+It is one of the crowning jewels for citizens of the UK and is a precious commodity that not even all first-world countries have access to.

-It should come as a surprise that the brave, tireless medical professionals and care givers aren’t looked after as well as they ought to be – but it isn’t.
-There is an estimated annual average of 187,000 health care and social workers inflicted with some form of work-related ill-health and 74,000 employees injured by accidents.
+It should come as a surprise that the brave, tireless medical professionals and caregivers aren’t looked after as well as they ought to be — but it isn’t.
+There is an estimated annual average of 187,000 health care and social workers inflicted with some form of industrial disease and 74,000 employees injured by accidents.
 Many cases are due to stress, anxiety and depression, and even acts of violence in the workplace, often from difficult patients.
-We aim to make sure negligent employers are penalised for putting you in harm’s way, especially if poor management, oversight or complacency has cost you your health.
+We aim to make sure negligent employers are penalised for putting you in harm’s way, especially if poor management, oversight, or complacency has cost you your health.